matiaspakua/tech.notes.io/pages/development/on_java_notes.md

 }
 ```

-In this example, BankAccount is a Java object with state, behavior, and identity:
+In this example, BankAccount is a Java object with state, behaviour, and identity:

  - **State**: The BankAccount object has two pieces of state: accountNumber and balance.
  - **Behavior**: The BankAccount object has two behaviors: deposit and withdraw, which allow you to add or subtract money from the account.